Bylaws

 Article X: Committees

 • Section 2.
 In consultation with the executive board, the Chair may at any time establish ad hoc committees.
 Every committee so designated shall have a chair or co-chairs and at least two other voting members.
-Once appointed, committee chairs may designate one or more committee members to serve as vice chairs.

-• Section 5.
+• Section 8.
 Any committee meeting may be held electronically, provided the meeting is conducted using a conferencing medium that allows all participating members to clearly hear each other in real time.
 Roll call votes must be taken and recorded on any and all motions considered by the committee at an electronic meeting.
 Notice of the meeting must be provided to all members of the committee at least twenty-four hours in advance of the meeting’s start time in accordance with Section 4 of this article, and access instructions must be provided at least one hour in advance.
 Committees shall abide by the rules adopted by the executive board for the governance of electronic meetings of the executive board.
 Committee chairs must notify the executive board if a committee member requires assistance connecting to the conferencing medium chosen by the committee for an electronic meeting due to a disability or lack of access to the internet.

-• Section 8.
+• Section 9.
 The Communications Committee shall be responsible for communications between the organization, the membership, and the public, including announcements sent through email or mobile messaging services, the content of the website, social media, press releases, and the creation of voter literature.

-• Section 9.
+• Section 10.
 The Endorsements Committee shall be responsible for vetting candidates, evaluating ballot measures, and making endorsement recommendations to the membership.

 • Section 11.
 The Finance Committee shall be responsible for drafting budgets in consultation with the executive board and assisting the Treasurer in carrying out fiscal and compliance duties.
 The Finance Committee shall regularly scrutinize reports filed by the organization with the Public Disclosure Commission to check for errors.

-• Section 18.
+• Section 15.
 Within fifteen days of a district reorganization meeting, the Chair shall appoint at least five members to serve as that cycle’s initial Code of Conduct Committee, a special committee which shall be responsible for investigating alleged violations of the membership’s adopted Code of Conduct and recommending constructive remedial actions or sanctions to the executive board upon finding that the code has been violated by a member of the organization.
 The Chair shall ensure that the special committee is continuously constituted of at least five voting members.
 Whenever a complaint alleging a Code of Conduct violation is received, the Chair shall designate one of the committee members as the presiding member for that particular complaint.
 The presiding member shall be responsible for calling meetings of the committee, organizing its investigation, and presenting its findings to the executive board.
 The committee shall use a preponderance of the evidence standard when investigating complaints.
 Members serving on the executive board may not be members of the committee and may not observe the committee’s proceedings without an invitation.
 The committee shall not have any representation on the executive board.

 Article XI: Finances

 • Section 1.
-No money shall be paid from the funds of the 45th District except by bank or credit union account transaction through the Treasurer or the Chair.
-No member other than the Treasurer or Chair may incur a debt or otherwise obligate the 45th District for the future payment of funds without approval of the Treasurer, Chair, or Executive Board.
+No money shall be paid from the funds of the 45th District Democrats except by bank or credit union account transaction through the Treasurer or the Chair.
+No member other than the Treasurer or Chair may incur a debt or otherwise obligate the 45th District Democrats for the future payment of funds without approval of the Treasurer, Chair, or Executive Board.

 • Section 2.
 The membership shall approve a budget.
 The budget must be adopted and may be amended by a majority of the members present and voting at a meeting, not counting abstentions.
 Notice that the adoption or amendment of the budget will be considered must be published at least seven days before the meeting at which the budget is presented.